AYassin01/AYassin01/README.md

 ### 💡 **About Me**

 My journey began in ML engineering, where I developed and deployed computer vision solutions that improved quality control and automated processes, reducing processing time and costs by up to 30%.
-Now, I’m expanding my expertise to DevOps, focusing on designing efficient, automated, and scalable systems that bring AI to production.
+Now, I’m expanding my expertise to DevOps and MLOps, focusing on designing efficient, automated, and scalable systems that bring AI to production.

----

-### 📌 **Featured Projects**
-- [Pin your most relevant repos here with brief descriptions]

----

-### 📝 **Latest Posts**
-- [Link to your Medium blog or recent articles]

 ---